2016 Election Results: Districts 1, 2, 3 and 4

 Council meetings: Four or five per year.

-Committees: Each Council member is appointed to one or more committees.
+Committees: Each Council member is appointed to at least one committee.
 Time commitments vary by committee.

 See Council and Committees